donoigabriel6-a11y/MyFy-V2/README.txt

 {"error":{"code":400,"message":"INVALID_LOGIN_CREDENTIALS","errors":[{"message":"INVALID_LOGIN_CREDENTIALS","domain":"global","reason":"invalid"}]}}
 "This error is linked to firebase api.
 It means that the account you are trying to sign in is probably, Account not valid, Wrong password, Account deleted by administraitor.

+#Sign in error 2

+••••••••
+{"error":{"code":400,"message":"BILLING_NOT_ENABLED","errors":[{"message":"BILLING_NOT_ENABLED","domain":"global","reason":"invalid"}]}}
+This error typically means that billing is not enabled and need to be.
+If you incounter this error please contact myfyoffical@yahoo.com .

+> [!NOTE]
+> If you incounter any of these errors please email myfyoffical@yahoo.com`.